 SPanel is the strongest part of the ScalaHosting management experience.
 The layout is logical, the grouping of tools by category makes sense, and having SSH Terminal, Resource Usage, and SShield in the same Tools section as PHP Manager and Cron Jobs means you are not switching between environments for different tasks.

-To give a thorough picture of how ScalaHosting performs in practice, I tested across two environments: the web hosting plan and the Entry Cloud VPS.
+To evaluate how ScalaHosting performs in practice, I tested across two environments: the web hosting plan and the Entry Cloud VPS.

 GTMetrix Performance Test